benmvp/react-workshop/src/testing/05-ui-state/README.md

 Let's revisit the tests for `Page`.
 There are two pieces of UI state, `selectedEmailId` and `showForm`, that we want to test how they update.
 Again, we use indirection to verify that the state was updated correctly, but analyzing if the new UI has been rendered correctly.

 The main piece of state is `selectedEmailId`.
-It is updated in many different ways to build interactive in the email app.
+It is updated in many different ways to build interactivity in the email app.
 It defaults to `-1` signaling that nothing is selected and the `<EmailView />` should not display.
 Let's verify this case:

 ```js
 describe('state updates + callbacks', () => {